 You Have Both Asthma and Allergies.

-Allergists like Dr. Kratz specialize in both asthma and allergies.
+Dr. Kratz specialize in both asthma and allergies.
 These conditions are closely linked, given that allergies can increase the risk of an asthma attack.
 So if you have both asthma and allergies, you should visit an allergist for a personalized treatment plan to manage these conditions.
-There are multiple treatments available today for asthma and allergies that your allergist can suggest.
+There are multiple treatments available today for asthma and allergies that can be suggested.

-If you need a lasting solution to allergy symptoms, call us at 727-300-2560 to schedule an appointment with our expert allergist, Dr. Kratz.
+If you need a lasting solution to allergy symptoms, call us at 727-300-2560 to schedule an appointment with our expert, Dr. Kratz.